salvatore-081/goup/README.md

 Every docker volume that you wish to backup has to be mounted in the /app/volumes folder.

+The backup will be saved in the docker /app/data/ folder.

 Or use a docker-compose.

 ## Configuration